Answered By: Darcy Gervasio

 The MLA Handbook suggests using chapter or paragraph numbers when no page numbers are available, but only if the chapter or paragraphs are explicitly included in the original text.
 If there are no page, chapter, paragraph, or section numbers in the original text, then no numbers should be included in the citation.
 Never count pages or paragraphs yourself or invent your own numbers.

-The following explanation is taken from the MLA Handbook, Eighth Edition (2016):
+The following explanation is taken from the MLA Handbook, Ninth Edition (2021):

-"An e-book (a work formatted for reading on an electronic device) may include a numbering system that tells users their location in the work.
-Because such numbering may vary from one device to another, do not cite it unless you know that it appears consistently to other users.
+"An e-book (that is, a work formatted for reading on an electronic device) may include a numbering system that tells users their location in the work.
+Because such numbering may vary from one device to another, do not use such numbering in a citaiton unless you know that it appears consistently to other users.
 If the work is divided into stable numbered sections like chapters, the numbers of those sections may be cited, with a label identifying the type of part that is numbered."
-(MLA Handbook 123)
+(MLA Handbook 244)

 Example 1: According to Hazel Rowley, Franklin and Eleanor Roosevelt began their honeymoon with a week's stay at Hyde Park (ch.
 2).